 17. Crowdsource questions from the audience

 Lack of audience questions doesn’t necessarily mean that your audience doesn’t have questions.
 They may just be uncomfortable with speaking up in public.

-Compared to passing the mic amongst the people in the audience, Q&A platforms allow you to truly give everyone an equal chance to ask their question, regardless of their level of shyness.
+Compared to passing the mic amongst the people in the audience, you will give everyone an equal chance to ask questions, regardless of their level of shyness.

-Again, Q&A tools work best when facilitated properly.
+If you’re using a Q&A app, it’s important that you introduce and facilitate it properly.
 I often say something like: “Take a minute and think about what you’ve just heard.
-Come up with a question that you have and submit it.”
+Come up with a question that you have, and submit it to Slido.”
 It works every single time.

-With these simple tips, you’ll be able to turn your presentation from a one-way content broadcast into an exciting conversation between you and your attendees.
-Try them at your next presentation and inspire your audience not only with your content but also by the interaction you create in the room.
+With the tips I’ve listed above, you’ll be able to turn your presentation or lecture from a one-way content broadcast into an exciting conversation between you and your attendees.